 Without sufficient user feedback, it becomes difficult for QA testers to identify issues, evaluate usability, and make improvements to the project.
 This lack of engagement can lead to problems such as inaccessible features, unintuitive interfaces, and functionalities that do not align with the needs of the community.

-To address the lack of user feedback and engagement, CivicTech projects can employ strategies such as implementing feedback mechanisms within the platform, actively reaching out to the community through surveys or workshops, and establishing partnerships with community organizations to facilitate user engagement.
+To address the lack of user feedback and engagement, CivicTech projects can implement feedback mechanisms within the platform, actively reach out to the community through surveys or workshops, and establish partnerships with community organizations to facilitate user engagement.

 Continuous efforts must be made to create an inclusive and accessible space for users to share their experiences, suggestions, and concerns.
 By actively seeking and incorporating user feedback, CivicTech projects can ensure that they are meeting the needs of the community and fostering a sense of ownership and engagement among users.